mathewbishop/weather-status/README.md

 # weather-status

-CLI app that reads out weather data for location.
+A CLI weather app with a bit of sci-fi flavor.

+Uses https://openweathermap.org API for data.